ecssiah/libgdx-and-jruby/README.md

     ...

-This is to convert the raw pixel sizes into the box2d scale.
+This is to convert the raw pixel sizes into the box2d scale when getting the size from the atlas.
 C::WTB is the "World To Box" factor again.

 Player.rb initialize: